shiningjustice/check-the-fridge-client/README.md

 # Check the Fridge Client App

 ## Notes for Phoebe
+* it's breaking.... editItem line 16. it wants props at all times for some reason. gotta disable this somehow if we're not on the edit page. if you got to like edit-item/2 it'll work but yeah

 * I think the results stuff is good, except for how to pass the params/ how to get the server to render the right stuff.

 * set up tests